Skip to Content

 Natural Cleaning Alternatives

-White vinegar.
+White vinegar

-It’s no secret that vinegar has amazing cleaning powers.
-Our great grandmothers probably used it all the time to sanitize their homes before toxic store-bought cleaners came to light.
-It has antimicrobial properties, which make it a perfect pick for any cleaning and disinfecting job.
 Mixing it with other natural ingredients, you can create powerful house cleaners.
-And while vinegar is an inexpensive alternative to store-bought cleaners, you shouldn’t use it on iron, stone floor tiles, marble and granite countertops and hardwood floors.
-But it’s ideal for the rest of fixtures and fittings.
+And while vinegar is an inexpensive alternative to store-bought cleaners, you shouldn’t use it on iron, stone tiles, marble and granite countertops, and hardwood floors.
+But it’s ideal for the rest of the fixtures and fittings.

-Lemon juice.
+Lemon juice

-Baking soda.
+Baking soda

 The white powder has been known for centuries for its deodorizing and cleaning properties.
 It is slightly abrasive, which makes it a strong yet gentle cleaner.
-It scours, softens water and cleans.
+It scours, softens water, and cleans.

 Rubbing (isopropyl) alcohol.

 Whenever you need a natural disinfectant, use rubbing alcohol.
-It is safe to use and it works miracles.
+It is safe to use, and it works miracles.

 Cornstarch.